Julian Newman: Personal life

 Newman is of Puerto Rican descent through his mother and of African American and Jewish descent through his father.
 His mother, Vivian Gonzalez, played point guard for University High School in Orlando, Florida, before serving four years in the United States Navy and later working for the United States Postal Service.
 His father, Jamie Newman, was a point guard for Colonial High School in Orlando, Florida, and is now a history teacher as well as the head basketball coach at Downey Christian School.
 Newman's younger sister, Jaden, began playing varsity basketball for Downey Christian in third grade, drawing national attention and appearing on television programs such as The Queen Latifah Show.
 She was reportedly recruited by the Miami Hurricanes when she was only nine years old.

 In 2015, Newman began starring in his own documentary series, "Born Ready," uploaded by YouTube channel Elite Mixtapes.
 Newman and his family also feature in the reality show "Hello Newmans," launched by sports network Overtime in 2019 on YouTube, Snapchat, Instagram and Facebook.

 Newman is also associated with his family's sports apparel brand Prodigy.
 Brand merchandise has been sold at his games.

+Boxing

+Alongside his basketball career, Newman has competed in several exhibition boxing matches as part of livestreamer Adin Ross's "Brand Risk" crossover boxing event series.
+He defeated fellow competitor Gio Wise at a Brand Risk event in 2025, after which a post-fight confrontation broke out between Newman and rival streamer Oblivion.

+That rivalry led to an official three-round exhibition bout between Newman and Oblivion, headlining Brand Risk 10 in Tennessee on October 3, 2025.
+Newman won the bout by unanimous decision.